OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/cloud-service-concepts/cloud-service-deployment-step.md

 The 'Cloud service' and 'Storage account' fields will list the Cloud Services and Storage Accounts available to the Azure subscription associated with the chosen Account.

-Refer to the [Azure documentation](https://azure.microsoft.com/en-us/documentation/) for instructions on creating a Cloud Service and Storage Account.
+Refer toÂ theÂ [Azure documentation](https://azure.microsoft.com/en-us/documentation/)Â for instructions on creating a Cloud Service and Storage Account.

 #### Slot